codenlighten/bitcoin-decentral/CONTRIBUTING.md

 3. Ask in the appropriate communication channel
 4. Create a GitHub discussion for general questions

-Thank you for contributing to Bitcoin Decentral!
+Thank you for contributing to BitcoinDecentral Decentral!